avaneev/prvhash/README.md

 hash, can all be randomly seeded (see the suggestions in `prvhash42.h`), adding useful initial entropy (`InitVec` + `Hash` bits of total entropy).

-32-, 64-, 128-, and 256-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
+32-, 64-, 128-, 160-, 256- and 512-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can be made.
-PRVHASH may possess cryptographic properties, but this is yet to be proven.
-This function is best used on pre-compressed, maximal entropy, data.
+PRVHASH possesses most of the cryptographic properties, but this aspect has to be tested further.
+This function is best used on pre-compressed, maximal-entropy, data.
 To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of `bitwise NOT` version of the final byte, as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely irreversible as it does not use fixed prime numbers, has non-linearities induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy, without permutations of any sort.
+In author's opinion, this hash function is almost definitely irreversible as it does not use fixed prime numbers, has non-linearities induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
 Note that `42` refers to